-DiscoverAll Things PixelPixel CameraHelp at HomeSuperfansPartnerships
+DiscoverAll Things PixelPixel AIPixel CameraHelp at HomeWellnessPodcastReviews & AwardsGift Guide

 Enhanced accessibility makes Google Pixel phones better for everyone.

-The Live Caption feature would automatically transcribe spoken language and read aloud written responses in real time to those on the other end of the call.
+The Live Caption feature would automatically transcribe spoken language and read written responses aloud in real time to those on the other end of the call.

-“I said, I think this is a really incredible opportunity because it’s not only good for someone like myself who’s hard of hearing to be using, but many people use captions now.
+“I said, I think this is a really incredible opportunity because it’s not only good for someone like myself, who’s hard of hearing to be using, but many people use captions now.
 Now they say that 90% of people watch content online with Live Caption,” says Liu.

-In 2020, Liu became global head of brand accessibility for Google.
-As a technology sales and marketing executive for two decades, Liu has made it her life’s work to be a strong voice championing the way people connect in the world, including the 1.3 billion people around the world with disabilities.
+Liu has made it her life’s work to be a strong voice championing the way people connect in the world, including the 1.3 billion people around the world with disabilities.
 She is a passionate thought leader and advocate for disability inclusion, gender equality, and LGBTQ rights in technology and marketing.
 At Google, she is an influential voice for the disabled community and works internally to promote the community’s interests – which translates to better innovation for people with disabilities, and for everyone.

 “My path to Google was doing what Google does best,” Liu says.
 “They bring in the community, they have ideas, they want to hear feedback, and innovation is built because of that.
 That’s really critical when you’re innovating for disabled people.
 They have to be in the room so that you make sure that you’re focusing on their needs.
 It’s part of Google’s mission to make the world’s information universally accessible and useful.”